Memorial Reefs are an ecological alternative to traditional burial

 Q: Do I have to be cremated?

 A: Yes, an individual must be cremated to be added to a Memorial Reef.
-We can also place a artificial reef without cremated remains for the same cost.
+We can also place a Memorial Reef without cremated remains for the same cost.

 Q: Can I add to the Memorial Reef after placement in the ocean?